 Current trends and challenges.
 Increasing levels of programming abstraction, middleware, and other software advancements have expanded the scale and complexity of software systems that we can develop.
 At the same time, the ballooning scale and complexity have created a problem where systems are becoming so large that their design and development can no longer be optimized manually.
 Current large-scale systems can contain an exponential number of potential design configurations and vast numbers of constraints ranging from security to performance requirements.
-Systems of this scale and complexity-coupled with the increasing importance of non-functional characteristics [8] (such as end-to-end response time)-are making software design processes increasingly expensive [25].
+Systems of this scale and complexity-coupled with the increasing importance of non-functional characteristics [8] (such as end-to-end response time)-are making software design processes increasingly expensive [22].

-Search-based software engineering [15, 14] is an emerging discipline that aims to decrease the cost of optimizing system design by using algorithmic search techniques, such as genetic algorithms or simulated annealing, to automate the design search.
+Search-based software engineering [17, 16] is an emerging discipline that aims to decrease the cost of optimizing system design by using algorithmic search techniques, such as genetic algorithms or simulated annealing, to automate the design search.
 In this paradigm, rather than performing the search manually, designers iteratively produce a design by using a search technique to find designs that optimize a specific system quality while adhering to design constraints.
 Each time a new design is produced, designers can use the knowledge they have gleaned from the new design solution to craft more precise constraints to guide the next design search.
-Search-based software engineering has been applied to the design of a number of software engineering aspects, ranging from generating test data [24] to project management and staffing [5, 3] to software security [9].
+Search-based software engineering has been applied to the design of a number of software engineering aspects, ranging from generating test data [27] to project management and staffing [5, 3] to software security [9].

+Open Problem.
 A common theme in domains where search-based software engineering is applied is that the design solution space is so large and tightly constrained that the time required to find an optimal solution grows at an exponential rate with the problem size.
 These vast and constrained solutions spaces make it hard for designers to derive good solutions manually.
-This paper examines a common problem from the domain of distributed real-time and embedded (DRE) systems that exhibits these complexity characteristics.
-The problem we focus on is the need to derive a design that maximizes a specific system capability subject to constraints on cost and the production and consumption of resources, such as RAM, by the hardware and software, respectively.
+One domain with solution spaces that exhibit these challenging characteristics is hardware/software co-design.